 - Digital Wallets- After the devaluation of high-value currency, towards the end of 2016, many digital wallets have been introduced in the Indian market to facilitate financial transactions.

 - UPI- The UPI from the National Payments Corporation of India is a new concept of digital transaction which is based on the mobile platform.

-Risks of Online Money Transfer
+9. Risks In Online Money Transfer

 Be careful!
 Make sure you enter the correct IFSC code while transferring money online.
 Failing this, you could run the risk of losing money.
 Transaction credited to a wrong account can seldom be reversed.
 When transferring money through your bank account you must ensure that you enter the correct account number and also the correct IFSC.

-What is IFSC?
+10. What Is IFSC?

 Let us suppose you enter the IFSC of a different bank by mistake instead of your own.
 If that bank has an account with the same account number as your beneficiary, then the process will be carried out easily.
 Online fund transfers are easy but you should be careful because once the money is credited into the wrong bank account, it is very difficult to reverse the transaction and get the money back.
 You have to make a trip to the bank to set it right.

 Q. What is an Online Bank Transfer?

 Ans- Online Bank transfer takes out the extra effort of visiting the bank, standing in lines, and sending money to your loved ones or business transactions.
 You get the liberty of sending a bunch of money sitting at the comfort of your home.

 Q. What is EFT?

 Ans: The full form of EFT is Electronic Funds Transfer.
 It's a completely electronic method that answers your question on how to transfer money to another bank account.
 With EFT, you have the freedom to transfer your money nationally as well as internationally.

 Q. What are the different types of money transfer?